sigevo-summer-school-2019/sigevo-summer-school-2019.github.io/README.md

 A few ideas (please add your own)

 - SDG #2 *Zero hunger*: Can we fix food waste using our algorithms?
+- SDG #3 Good health and well-being: Can we avoid Alzheimer’s?
 - SDG #5 *Gender Equality*: what can we do to solve algorithmic gender bias?
 - SDG #14 *Life below water*: What can we do to remove plastic from the sea?
 - SDG #16 *Peace, justice and strong institutions* (well, sort of): How to detect fake news, images and videos?